liux2/Junqi_reasoner_NextKB/README.md

 (isa ?board Empty-Board)
 ```

+Use the `query` button to execute.

 **2. Put pieces**

 ```lisp
 (isa ?board Junqi-Board)
 ```

+Use the `query` button to execute.

 **3. Initilize pieces from both players**

 ```lisp
 (initPlayer Done)
 ```

+Use the `query` button to execute.

 **4. Tell movement**

 ```lisp